 Hooker makes his preference for earth tones clear, sporting brown throughout the first quarter of the film before he is gentleman-ized by Gondorff.
-His initial outfit, when he is a small-time grifter who would’ve “settled for pawnin’ one of them shoes!”, is directly out of a Dorothea Lange photo – a beaten-up brown double-breasted coat that barely covers the waistline of his torn brown trousers, paired with an ecru shirt buttoned to the collar.
+His initial outfit, when he is a small-time grifter who would’ve “settled for pawnin’ one of them shoes!”, is directly out of a Dorothea Lange photo – a beaten-up brown double-breasted suit jacket that barely covers the waistline of his torn brown trousers, paired with a beige shirt buttoned to the collar.

-The jacket of the seal brown chalkstripe suit is very typical of the 1930s: single-breasted with wide peak lapels, a 2-button front, a welted breast pocket, and straight flapped hip pockets – which often find themselves tucked in with Hooker’s constant fidgeting.
-The jacket is also ventless and features 3-button cuffs.
+The two-button suit jacket is very typical of the 1930s: single-breasted with wide peak lapels, a welted breast pocket, and straight flapped hip pockets – which often find themselves tucked in with Hooker’s constant fidgeting.
+The ventless jacket also has three-button cuffs.
 The fabric on the collar underneath the lapels is a plain brown.

-The exact jacket worn by Redford was sized with a 39½” chest and 17½” sleeves.All trousers throughout the film are styled similarly with double reverse pleats, inside suspender buttons replacing outside belt loops or adjusters and a 2-button extended waist tab.
+The exact jacket worn by Redford was sized with a 39½” chest and 17½” sleeves.All of his trousers throughout the film are styled similarly with double reverse pleats, inside suspender buttons replacing outside belt loops or adjusters, and a 2-button extended waist tab.
 The bottoms are finished with cuffs (or turn-ups, if you will.)
-Naturally, the trousers of Hooker’s suit match the jacket with a seal brown ground and white chalkstripes.
+Naturally, the trousers of Hooker’s suit match the jacket with a russet brown ground and white chalkstripes.
 The trousers have side pockets but no back pockets.